-In addition to the RPG code, there were a few thousand MS Access, MS Excel and other PC applications that were never supported by IT.
-These standalone applications, mostly in the manufacturing area, were the result of users resorting to all kinds of tools as a way to get a database solution without having to wait for IS resources.
+In addition to the ERP system, there were a few thousand MS Access, MS Excel and other PC applications that were never supported by IT.
+These shadow IT solutions, mostly standalone applications in the manufacturing area, were the result of users resorting to all kinds of tools as a way to get a database solution without having to wait for IS resources.
 They were usually developed by the end users themselves, by IT students or sometimes by consulting companies.

 A few years ago a new initiative started to 'Simplify Our Systems' (SOS).
 A cross-functional team came up with a list of 150 improvements that they would like the IT department to do to make the systems easier to use from their perspective.

 Bruce Hagen, Vice President of IT, explains "The improvements ranged from very simple to very complex.
 It was clear that most of them could not be delivered with RPG.
 Coincidentally we were receiving LANSA’s email invitations for Webinars and whitepapers and decided to have a closer look at it.
 We saw an opportunity to use the LANSA products to address the system simplification project, which today we describe as system modernization."

 It was clear that most of the required improvements could not be delivered with RPG